bullet-db/bullet-db.github.io/docs/quick-start/storm.md

   * Setup the Bullet topology using a custom spout on [bullet-storm-0.8.5](https://github.com/bullet-db/bullet-storm/releases/tag/bullet-storm-0.8.5)
   * Setup the [Web Service](../ws/setup.md) talking to the topology and serving a schema for your UI using [bullet-service-0.4.3](https://github.com/bullet-db/bullet-service/releases/tag/bullet-service-0.4.3)
   * Setup the [REST PubSub](../pubsub/rest.md) talking to the topology and Web Service using [bullet-core-0.6.4](https://github.com/bullet-db/bullet-core/releases/tag/bullet-core-0.6.4).
-  * Setup the [UI](../ui/setup.md) talking to the Web Service using [bullet-ui-0.6.1](https://github.com/bullet-db/bullet-ui/releases/tag/v0.6.1)
+  * Setup the [UI](../ui/setup.md) talking to the Web Service using [bullet-ui-0.6.2](https://github.com/bullet-db/bullet-ui/releases/tag/v0.6.2)

 **Prerequisites**

   * You will need to be on an Unix-based system (Mac OS X, Ubuntu ...) with ```curl``` installed
   * You will need [JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html) installed
   * You will need enough CPU and RAM on your machine to run about 8-10 JVMs in ```server``` mode.
 You should have at least 2 GB free space on your disk.
-We will be setting up a Storm cluster with multiple components, a couple of Jetty instances and a Node server.
+We will be setting up a Storm cluster with multiple components, an embedded Tomcat server and a Node server.

 ## Install Script